MonicBuilder/Monic/README.md

---labels [list]              Set a list of labels separated by commas -s, --source-maps [string]   [true|false|inline] --source-map [string]        Set a path to save the generated source map --source-root [string]       Set the source map root from which all sources are relative
+--labels [list]              Set a list of labels separated by commas -s, --source-maps [string]   [true|false|inline] --source-map [string]        Set a path to save the generated source map --source-root [string]       Set the root for all URLs in the generated source map
 ```

 ### Addition